roots-id/cardano-watcher/DESIGN.md

 ## Feature set
 ### Required features
-* detect and register AIDs to watch
+* detect and register AIDs to watch: provide a way to add new identifiers by an API and a web portal.
+Additionally, any Key Event of a new identifier detected in the blockchain should register the new identifier
-* register witnesses to watch
+* register witnesses to watch: provide a way to add new witnesses by an API and a web portal.
-* crawl Cardano tx metadata, detect and validate Key Events
+* crawl Cardano tx metadata, detect and validate Key Events: the system should crawl the block chain to detect Key Events and validate its integrity.
+Results of the verification should be stored and made public to verifiers.
-* crawl witnesses to detect new key events and validate
+* crawl witnesses to detect new key events and validate: for AIDs that use witnesses instead of the blockchain, its witnesses must be queried to get the KELs and perform validation.
+Results of the verification should be stored and made public to verifiers.
-* monitor witnesses
+* monitor witnesses: know witnesses should be monitored for statistical purposes of availability.
-* API to verify AID
+* API to verify AID: the verification process should be exposed in a public API
-* Web portal to verify AID
+* Web portal to verify AID: the verificarion process should be available in a public web portal
-* Web portal with metrics and statistics
+* Web portal with metrics and statistics: the web portal should show metrics and statistics of it elements and known witnesses.

 ### Features requested(future)
 * signature verification